Top 10 Team Building Activities for Remote Teams

 8. Buddy Pair Check-Ins

-Match up team members once a month.
-Offer a short list of prompts like:
+Match teammates once a month with a short list of prompts to guide casual conversation:

 • What's one thing you're proud of this week?

-Invite people to drop in a song, article, or book excerpt that reflects how their week’s going.
-Build a shared playlist or doc.
-It becomes a living snapshot of the team’s vibe across time.
+Invite people to drop in a song, article, podcast episode, or book excerpt that reflects how their week's going or what's keeping them inspired.
+Build a shared Spotify playlist or running doc.
+It becomes a living mood board of the team's collective vibe across time.

 Time Zone Differences?
 Here’s How to Stay Connected